Osaka is best approached with an open heart, an empty stomach, and an adventurous spirit.

 It’s hard to believe that Minoo National Park lies just 30 minutes from downtown Osaka—this gorgeous forest will make becoming a hermit seem reasonable.
 Our favorite view is from the park’s bright red bridge, overlooking thundering waterfalls.
 Pro tip: Minoo National Park is breathtaking year-round, so you’ll always have an Insta-worthy Japanese experience.

 Some explorers come to Osaka just to eat, and we seriously don’t blame them.
 Known as Japan’s Kitchen, Osaka is home base for Japan’s hottest culinary concoctions, cooked up by family-run stalls and Michelin-starred eateries.
-About 400 years ago, Osaka gifted the world with the sweet-salty pancake okonomiyaki, which only
+About 400 years ago, Osaka gifted the world with the sweet-salty pancake okonomiyaki, which only run for about 500 yen a piece—perfect for your wanderer’s budget.

 The Namba Yasaka Shrine hosts the enormous stone head of the lion god, Namba, said to devour evil kami (spirits).
 This incredible sculpture is actually off-the-beaten-path, familiar to locals but not heavily touristed—ideal to add as a stop on your personalized Osaka map.